ClayAucoin/codex-lv2-may-2025/guides/week8-capstone/capstone-guide-all.md

 document.getElementById("your-button-id").style.border = "3px solid red";
 ```

-This approach is the standard way to manipulate styles in professional JavaScript development and is used across all major frameworks and libraries.
+The DOM Operations approach is the standard way to manipulate styles in professional JavaScript development and is used across all major frameworks and libraries.
 Learning the native DOM API prepares you for real-world codebases where helper functions aren't available.

 ---